Siding Inspection Checklist (5 Types of Damage to Look For)

 Your siding does much more than improve your home’s appearance.
 It serves as a protective barrier against moisture, pests, and extreme temperatures while helping regulate indoor comfort.
 When siding damage goes unnoticed, water can reach the wall sheathing and insulation, leading to mold, rot, and higher energy bills.

-Homeowners in Wausau and surrounding areas benefit from regular inspections because Wisconsin’s freeze-thaw cycles, heavy rain, hail, and strong winds can all accelerate siding wear.
+Homeowners in Wausau and surrounding areas benefit from regular inspections because Illinois’s freeze-thaw cycles, heavy rain, hail, and strong winds can all accelerate siding wear.
 Catching damage early allows for simpler repairs and extends the overall lifespan of your siding system.

 When Should You Inspect Your Siding?